top of page

 CROSS-PROVIDER PROOF

 Three frontier providers.
 One governance contract.
 The same SDI compile gate has been validated live across Anthropic, Google, and OpenAI under identical protocol conditions.
-Governed pass path confirmed.
-Governed refusal path confirmed.
-RAI scoring enforced at the same commit boundary across providers.
-The implication is larger than model behavior: admissibility is being governed by protocol, not by vendor.
-Any model that conforms can participate.
-Any model that does not, cannot commit.
-That is what portable governance infrastructure looks like.
+The commit path holds.
+The refusal path holds.
+RAI scoring is enforced at the same commit boundary across all three.

 ANTHROPIC